 In the Bible, we learn that even God weeps: "the God of heaven looked upon the residue of the people, and he wept; and Enoch bore record of it, saying: How is it that the heavens weep, and shed forth their tears as the rain upon the mountains?"
 (Moses 7:28, see also John 11).
 And it makes sense.
 Any being who opens themselves up to loving another person—fully and vulnerably—opens themselves to an expanded capacity for joy and pain.
 The scripture, "For it must needs be, that there is an opposition in all things," is an eternal principle, meaning we cannot have joy in the next life if suffering does not also exist (2 Nephi 2:11).
 "If vulnerability and pain are the price of love, then joy is its reward.
 That was the lesson Adam and Eve learn in the Garden, but the principle was rooted in the heavens.
 As surely as the dark gives meaning to the dawn, so does pain give meaning to pleasure, and sorrow to joy.
 All that we love, all that we strive for, all that we relish, we know only by contrast" (Terryl and Fiona Givens, The God Who Weeps).

-We know our Heavenly Parents' love for us is as complete and perfect as any love in existence and that He holds nothing back, “for He has set his heart upon us" (Terryl and Fiona Givens, The God Who Weeps).
+We know our Heavenly Fathers' love for us is as complete and perfect as any love in existence and that He holds nothing back, “for He has set his heart upon us" (Terryl and Fiona Givens, The God Who Weeps).
 That level of caring carries with it an equal capacity for hurt.

 As Elder Bednar testified, "Jesus, who suffered the most, has the most compassion for all of us who suffer so much less.
 Indeed, the depth of suffering and compassion is intimately linked to the depth of love felt by the ministering one."

 How could Heavenly Father not weep when looking upon His children as they kill, rape, hate, hurt, and blame one another?
-How could God not aches with our absence when He sees us sin and turn our backs on Him?
+How could God not ache with our absence when He sees us sin and turn our backs on Him?

 While pain will still exist in the next life, this truth shouldn't be met with fear.
-Many prophets have promised of the beauty that will fill the next world, of the perfected world and our bodies, vivid gardens, and blissful family associations.
+Many prophets have promised of the beauty that will fill the next life, of the perfected world and our bodies, vivid gardens, and blissful family associations.

 As Brigham Young stated, "I [will] have passed from a state of sorrow, grief, mourning, woe, misery, pain, anguish and disappointment into a state of existence, where I can enjoy life to the fullest extent as far as that can be done without a body.
 My spirit is set free, I thirst no more, I want to sleep no more, I hunger no more, I tire no more, I run, I walk, I labor, I go, I come, I do this, I do that, whatever is required of me, nothing like pain or weariness, I am full of life, full of vigor, and I enjoy the presence of my heavenly Father, by the power of his Spirit."